OnVideo.org - Home Video Releases - DVDs, Blu-ray - April

 Looney Tunes Super Stars: Daffy Duck Collection of 15 cartoons never-before-released to DVD, $19.98.
 (Warner).

 Marked (2007) Tara Carroll, Samuel Child, Tony Suraci, Mark Colson.
-A group of ghost hunters discover a powerful force that points to the killer of one of the researcher's father.
+A group of ghost hunters discover a powerful force that points to the killer of the father of one of the researchers.
 (Echo Bridge Home Entertainment).

 Out of Africa 25th Anniversary Edition (1985) Dir.: Sydney Pollack; Meryl Streep, Robert Redford, Klaus Maria Brandauer.
 Blu-ray + DVD Combo Disc.
 Extras: "A Song of Africa," commentary by director Sydney Pollack.
 (Universal).